Tests and diagnosisBy Mayo Clinic Staff

-During the physical exam, your doctor will visually inspect your hands closely, comparing them to each other and checking for any puckering on the skin of your palms.
-He or she will also press on different parts of your hands and fingers to check for toughened knots or bands of tissue.
+Your doctor will compare your hands to each other and check for puckering on the skin of your palms.
+He or she will also press on parts of your hands and fingers to check for toughened knots or bands of tissue.

 Your doctor also might check to see if you can put your hand flat on a tabletop or other flat surface.
 Not being able to fully flatten your fingers indicates you have Dupuytren's contracture.

 July 06, 2016

 - Aggarwal R, et al. Dupuytren's contracture. http://www.uptodate.com/home.
 Accessed Aug.
 9, 2015.